Funfetti Sugar Cookie Cake.

 - extra sprinkles for decorating on top

-*The almond extract is optional but highly encouraged; I simply loved its flavor combined with the vanilla frosting and buttery sugar cookie cake.
+- The almond extract is optional but highly encouraged; I love its flavor combined with the vanilla frosting and buttery sugar cookie cake!

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.